 Shashank Gandhi, Maximilian Haeussler, Florian Razy-Krajka, Lionel Christiaen, & Alberto Stolfi

-We developed a novel pipeline for rapid yet accurate design, synthesis, and evaluation of highly efficient sgRNAs for tissue-specific CRISPR in Ciona embryos.
+We developed a novel pipeline for rapid yet accurate design, synthesis, and evaluation of efficient sgRNAs for high-throughput, tissue-specific CRISPR/Cas9 knockouts in Ciona embryos.

 Migratory neuronal progenitors arise from the neural plate borders in tunicates

 Alberto Stolfi, Kerrianne Ryan, Ian A. Meinertzhagen, & Lionel Christiaen

 We show that a particular neuronal cell type in the tadpole larva of the tunicate Ciona, the bipolar tail neuron, shares a set of features with neural-crest-derived spinal ganglia neurons in vertebrates, hinting at the pre-vertebrate origins of the neural crest.

 Tissue-specific genome editing in Ciona embryos by CRISPR/Cas9

 Alberto Stolfi, Shashank Gandhi, Farhana Salek, & Lionel Christiaen

 We report the first use of CRISPR/Cas9 for tissue-specific genome editing in the tunicate Ciona.
 Using this technique to disrupt the Ebf gene in different cell lineages, we revealed that its function is required for specification motor ganglion neurons and atrial siphon muscles.